eclipse-langium/langium/CONTRIBUTING.md

 npm run coverage       # run tests with coverage report
 ```

-You can also run the tests of a single package, e.g. `npm test --workspace=langium`.
+You can also restrict the run to a subset of the tests by passing a path filter, e.g. `npm test -- packages/langium/` runs only the tests of the `langium` package (note the trailing slash, which excludes `langium-cli` and `langium-sprotty`).

 #### Performance benchmarks